Nuclear power reactors in Europe

 This is a list of all the commercial nuclear reactors in the European Union and in Europe, with operational status.
 The list only includes civilian nuclear power reactors used to generate electricity for a power grid.
 All commercial nuclear reactors use nuclear fission.
-As of May 2021, there are 180 operable power reactors in Europe (Eastern and Western Europe Combined), with a combined electrical capacity of 159.36 GW.
+As of May 2021, there are 180 operable power reactors in Europe, with a combined electrical capacity of 159.36 GW.
 There are currently 8 power reactors under construction in Europe.